srutz/qtsheet/README.md

 QtSheet is written by Stepan Rutz and released under the WTFPL License.
 It comes with no warranty and as-is.
 The WTFPL License is provided as a file in this source-tree and is very permissive (to say the least).

+## Development with VSCode

+I develop jumping back and forth between QtCreator and VSCode, both open at the same time on the same source tree and it works just fine.
+To make it work with VSCode, you need to install the following extensions:

+- CMake
+- CMake Tools
+- C++
+- C++ Extension Pack
+- IntelliSense for C++

+Then you can open the folder in VSCode and it will automatically detect the CMakeLists.txt file and configure the project for you.
+You can then build and run the project from within VSCode.